 We already have all the mature, sustainable and affordable technology we need in areas like renewable energy, water, food etc. So what has stopped us from already having a fully sustainable economy and civilisation?

 Simply that we have a gap in our social technology.
 Globally slower innovation in social technology (how people work together towards an objective, and in how our markets work,) than in physical or chemical technology.
-We in tetraLD, along with a growing number of other people, have been saying this to our clients and (more…)
+We in tetraLD, along with a growing number of other people, (more…)

 We are at the start of a new era.
 See this video and discussion for the triggers for this blog entry.